writethedocs/www/docs/conf/portland/2024/lightning-talks.rst

 Submit your lightning talk in person at the registration/check-in table throughout the conference.

-Submissions are open:
+**Submissions are open:**

 -  During Writing Day.
 -  Monday morning until the end of the last morning break.
 -  Monday afternoon, post Monday Lightning Talks.
 -  Tuesday morning until the end of the last morning break.

-Speaker selection and announcements:
+**Speaker selection and announcements:**

 - The coordinator selects the tentative speakers.
-- The tentative speakers are announced on stage at the end of the last morning talk.
+- The tentative speakers are announced on stage at the end of the last morning talk on Monday and Tuesday.
 You do not have to be present to be selected, but it is helpful.
 - The coordinator also contacts the speakers to confirm their acceptance and inform them of the time and place for the tech check.

+**Tech check**:

-Tech check - generally 10 minutes before lunch ends on the main stage:
+- Ten minutes before lunch ends on the main stage on Monday and Tuesaday.
 - Speaking order is confirmed during tech check.
 - Speakers using tech, such as slides, etc, have the opportunity to test it.

-Lightning Talks begin:
+**Lightning Talks begin:**

-- The coordinator reminds all attendees how Lightning Talks work.
+- The coordinator explains to attendees how Lightning Talks work.
 - Each speaker is introduced and they have 5 minutes to present.
 - There is a countdown timer for each presentation.
 Speakers receive a notice when they have 1 minute remaining.
-- The coordinator cuts off speakers at the 5 minute mark.
+- The coordinator stops speakers at the 5 minute mark.

 Exact times to be posted on the :doc:`/conf/{{shortcode}}/{{year}}/schedule` page.